siavashkingS/node.js/README.md

 table_creation.js file is for creating a table and put some random data in it,it used for the search function.

 the search.js is a commandline interface for searching in the products table we created in table_creation file.

+request.js is a simple practise for using axios package to request a public api